The Evolution of Retirement Living

 Robot Helpers to Engage & Entertain

-Social isolation, loneliness and boredom are at crisis levels among older adults.
+We are in a quality-of-life crisis for older adults and their caregivers.
 We need to introduce innovative solutions to support staff in assisted living and for those aging at home.
 Social Robots can help!

 In retirement and nursing homes, adding ‘Visits with Mindy’ to the activity schedule provides engaging and entertaining group events including music and movement.
 Social robots can also be used for 1:1 visits (brain games, video calling, etc.).